cibi29/Weekly-Status-Update/README.md

 This page will temporary reflect weekly updates on the project

 ## This Week
+* Obtained word similarity datasets for Indian languages from Syed Sarfaraaz's thesis.
+* Generated word embeddings trained on different fractions of data and plotted their performance on these datasets.
+The results follow the same trend seen for English embeddings.
+Following are the results -

+## Week 22
 * Read the literature survey on active learning by Burr Settles, "Deep Active Learning for Named Entity Recognition" and watched the active learning tutorial by Sanjoy Dasgupta.
 1. Could use an uncertainty sampling metric for the language model and train on sentences containing words that the language